 Ignoring a notification while you’re behind the wheel might not seem like a life-or-death situation.
 However, it only takes a couple seconds for something to go seriously wrong.
 Here are a few tips that could help you avoid distracted driving penalties and reduce your risk of collisions and bodily harm.

-Canada Drives has been helping Canadians find vehicles with great auto finance rates since 2010.
-Our online application takes less than two minutes, and we’re partnered with dealer partners all across the nation that offer incentives and promotions for people facing all types of credit situations.
-Apply with Canada Drives to learn more and see what you’re eligible for.
+Since 2010, Canada Drives has been helping Canadians find vehicles with great auto finance rates!
+Our online application takes less than three minutes, and we’re partnered with dealerships all across the nation that offer incentives and promotions for drivers facing all types of credit situations.
+Apply today to learn more and see what you’re eligible for!

 And don't forget to bookmark our blog for 1-click access to practical driving tips, useful car-buying tricks, and much more!